 - Accelerates oxidation in cells causing damage to organs and tissue; liver and kidney disease, and cataracts.

-- Eating sugar leads to the release of dopamine, which makes you want more and over time you will need more to get the same rush
+- Eating sugar leads to the release of dopamine.
+This makes you want more and over time you will need more to get the same rush

-- Refined carbs (pasta and bread) cause a rise in glucose and make you feel extra energy but that is a short-term fix making you sluggish afterward.
+- Refined carbs (pasta and bread) cause a rise in glucose and make you feel extra energy.
+This is a short-term fix making you sluggish afterward.

-Some helpful ways to cut back on the sweets include; avoiding soda and sugar-sweetened beverages, eating fruits instead of candy, cookies, etc, and reading the ingredient labels because sugar can be hidden in several foods we don’t traditionally think of, like spaghetti sauce and sandwich bread, and remember added sugars can be called other things like corn sweetener, corn syrup, dextrose, fructose, glucose, high-fructose corn syrup, honey, lactose, malt syrup, maltose, molasses, raw sugar, and sucrose.
-Eating protein-rich snacks between meals like Greek yogurt with fresh berries will help stabilize blood sugar and make you feel better.
+Some helpful ways to cut back on the sweets include; avoiding soda and sweetened beverages, eating fruits instead of candy, cookies, etc, and reading the ingredient labels because it can be hidden in several foods we don’t traditionally think of, like spaghetti sauce and sandwich bread, and remember added sugars can be called other things like corn sweetener, corn syrup, dextrose, fructose, glucose, high-fructose corn syrup, honey, lactose, malt syrup, maltose, molasses, raw sugar, and sucrose.
+Eating protein-rich snacks between meals like Greek yogurt with fresh berries will help stabilize blood glucose and make you feel better.